 - Fiber: 0 grams

-Interestingly, parmesan is naturally lactose-free, in spite of being a dairy product.
-It does contain a number of micronutrients, however.
+Despite being a dairy product, Parmesan is naturally lactose-free.
+It also contains a number of vitamins and minerals.
 Parmesan is a good source of:

-Parmesan is classified in Europe as a functional food, meaning a food that has medicinal benefits.
-Its high amount of bioavailable calcium is specifically highlighted as beneficial for counteracting osteoporosis and supporting good bone health.
-It is also high in phosphorus, another essential mineral for bone development.
+In Europe, Parmesan is classified as a functional food, meaning a food that has medicinal benefits.
+Its high amount of calcium can support good bone health and help prevent osteoporosis (a condition that weakens your bones).

-One of the challenges faced by many on a vegetarian diet is consuming enough protein.
-Dairy products, and cheese, in particular, can be an abundant protein source for those excluding meat.
-Experts recommend around 3.5 ounces of protein-rich foods, such as cheese, in a healthy vegetarian diet.
+If you don't eat meat, then you know it can sometimes be a challenge to get enough protein.
+Dairy products, especially cheese, can be a rich protein source.
+Experts suggest around 3.5 ounces of protein-rich foods, such as cheese, in a healthy vegetarian diet.

-Calcium is a vital nutrient for maintaining healthy blood pressure.
-It helps blood vessels to contract and relax.
-Just 1 ounce of parmesan contains approximately 312 mg of calcium, or approximately 30% of the daily recommended value for adults.
+Besides helping to strengthen your bones, calcium is a vital nutrient for maintaining healthy blood pressure.
+It helps your blood vessels contract and relax when they're supposed to.
+Just 1 ounce of Parmesan contains approximately 335 milligrams of calcium.
+That's about 26% of the daily recommended value for adults.

 Potential Risks of Parmesan

-Overall, there are few risks to consuming parmesan.
-It’s a lactose-free cheese, and its hard consistency makes it safe to cut away moldy pieces and eat the remainder.
-However, there is a substance in parmesan – and all cheeses – that can produce an allergic reaction.
+Overall, there are few risks to eating Parmesan.
+It’s a lactose-free cheese, and its hard texture makes it safe to cut away moldy pieces and safely eat the rest.
+But there is a substance in Parmesan – and all cheeses – that can cause an allergic reaction.

-Also sometimes referred to as milk allergy, a casein allergy means a person is allergic to the protein casein, found in milk and milk products.
-A reaction usually occurs within a few minutes to a few hours after the milk or milk product has been ingested.
+Also sometimes referred to as a milk allergy, a casein allergy means that you're allergic to the protein casein, found in milk and milk products.
+A reaction usually happens within a few minutes to a few hours after you've eaten something that contains it.

-Symptoms include hives, wheezing, itching and tingling, swelling of the mouth, shortness of breath, and vomiting.
-In extreme cases, a person may experience life-threatening anaphylaxis, or severe allergic symptoms, such as loss of consciousness or death.
-Children are the most likely to have a casein allergy, and many will outgrow it over time.
+Symptoms of a casein allergy include hives, wheezing, itching and tingling, swelling of the mouth, shortness of breath, and throwing up.
+In extreme cases, you could have life-threatening anaphylaxis, or severe allergic symptoms, such as loss of consciousness or death.
+Kids are the most likely to have a casein allergy, but many outgrow it over time.

-Although parmesan cheese has many health benefits, it’s also high in calories.
-When consumed in high volumes, it can lead to weight gain.
-Carrying extra weight significantly increases the risk of serious diseases like heart attack and stroke.
-Like most delicious foods, parmesan cheese is best consumed in moderation.
+Although Parmesan cheese has many health perks, it is high in calories.
+Carrying extra weight raises your risk of serious health issues like heart attack and stroke.
+So like most rich foods, Parmesan cheese is best eaten in reasonable amounts.

-If you’re concerned about calories, you could try cheeses with lower-fat content.
-The following cheeses are all lower in total fat and saturated fat than parmesan:
+If you’re concerned about calories, you could try cheeses with less total fat and saturated fat than Parmesan.
+Some options include: